Edward Abbey Awtt Portrait

 3 documentaries have explored Edward Abbey’s life.

-Edward Abbey left his family home in Home, Pennsylvania at age 17 and headed west across America, on a hitchhiking journey through the desert that, in his heart and mind, would never really end.
+Edward Abbey left his family home in Home, Pennsylvania, at age seventeen and headed west across America, on a hitchhiking journey through the desert that, in his heart and mind, would never really end.
 Before long, he had moved to the Southwest, where he earned several degrees from the University of New Mexico.
-(His Master’s thesis discussed “Anarchism and the Morality of Violence.”)
+His master’s thesis was entitled “Anarchism and the Morality of Violence.”

 “Better a cruel truth,” he said, “than a comfortable delusion .”